jiahaog/jiahao.codes/src/pages/blog/2018-01-29-deep-dive-into-database-timeouts-in-rails/index.md

 excerpt: Exploring how timeouts on database connections are critical to resilent Rails applications
 ---

-*This post initially appeared on [Grab's Engineering Blog](https://engineering.grab.com/deep-dive-into-database-timeouts-in-rails)*
+*This article was originally published on [Grab's Engineering Blog](https://engineering.grab.com/deep-dive-into-database-timeouts-in-rails)*

 A couple of weeks ago, we had a production outage for one of our internal Ruby on Rails application servers.
 One of the databases that the application connects to had a failover event.
 It was expected that the server should continue functioning for endpoints which do not depend on this database, but it was observed that our server slowed down to a crawl, and was unable to function properly even after the failover completed, until we manually restarted the servers.